-We begin by pre-processing the documents.
-First, we add line numbers to all 7,445 ASCII text files to enable users to trace the original location of each physical integrity rights allegation within the text.
-Second, we segment each text into sentences as most physical integrity rights allegations only contain one sentence.9 To do this we use the Open Natural Language Processing (NLP) Maxent_Sent_Token_Annotator command that uses a probability model to detect the boundaries of sentences.10 This model is trained on a corpus with annotated sentence boundaries and splits sentences according to the features of words to the left and right of punctuation marks (Reynar and Ratnaparkhi 1997).11
+We begin by preprocessing the documents.
+First, we add line numbers to all 7,445 ASCII text files to enable users to trace the original location of each physical integrity right allegation within the text.
+Second, we segment each text into sentences as most physical integrity rights allegations only contain one sentence.8 To do this, we use the Open Natural Language Processing (NLP) Maxent_Sent_Token_Annotator command that uses a probability model to detect the boundaries of sentences.9 This model is trained on a corpus with annotated sentence boundaries and splits sentences according to the features of words to the left and right of punctuation marks (Reynar and Ratnaparkhi 1997).10